-The selection of President and Directors with specific titles is discussed and resolved at the Board of Directors meetings from the standpoint of whether they can contribute to the improvement of future corporate performance, as described above.
+The selection of Representative Directors is discussed and resolved at the Board of Directors meetings from the standpoint of whether they can contribute to the improvement of future corporate performance, as described above.

 Candidates for Outside Directors and Corporate Auditors are selected based on assessments made in a similar manner as above.
 Opinions of Outside Directors and Corporate Auditors currently in office are obtained.
 Candidates for Corporate Auditors are selected with the consent of the Board of Corporate Auditors.
 Then the Board of Directors considers and decides whether to propose them as official candidates for Outside Directors and Corporate Auditors at the relevant meeting of shareholders.